Image Search with AI Models

 DBNet

 The model adopts a lightweight encoder-decoder structure, combining convolutional blocks and LSTM modules, which can achieve real-time performance while maintaining high detection accuracy.
-DBNet also utilizes multi-scale feature maps for text region prediction, which can better capture the scale variations of the text.
+DBNet also uses multi-scale feature maps for text region prediction, which can better capture the scale variations of the text.

 figure 7 DBNet framework.png